Iron And Manganese Filtration

-Q:- I have orange deposits in my tanks
+Why do I have orange deposits in my tanks?

-Q:- My water goes discoloured after being exposed to air.
+Why does my water becomes discoloured after being exposed to air?

-A:- It is possible that you have either Iron or Manganese in your water, which is oxidising on contact with the air.
-A water analysis will reveal how bad your problem us and allow us to manufacture a solution
+It is possible that you have either Iron or Manganese in your water, which is oxidising on contact with the air.
+A water analysis will reveal how bad your problem is and allow us to manufacture a solution.